Education Section

 An Integrated Educational Support System from Admission to After Graduation

-The Center for Health Professions Education was established in October 2011 with the aim of fostering excellent medical professionals with a rich sense of humanity based on the University’ s founding spirit of Jijinshinkyo (Benevolence, Compassion, and Empathy) and its desire to provide a world-class medical education.
 The Center supports various educational activities at KMU based on its expertise in medical education.
-As of April 2023, 3 dedicated faculty members, 4 faculty members in concurrent posts (including those in charge of IR), and 6 administrative staff members (including those with other responsibilities) are responsible for the Center’ s operations.
-The Center consists of (1) The Development and Research Department (curriculum development/evaluation, certification support by field, and research in medical education), (2) The Study Support Department (study support, CBT support, OSCE support and administration, SP development/medical interview support, ICT educational support, clinical practical training support, support for education after graduation, and lectures), (3) The Faculty Support Department (FD support), (4) The IR Department (educational IR operations), and (5) The Regional Medical Care Education Department (support for specially admitted/regionally admitted students, lectures), providing an integrated educational support system from admission to after graduation in collaboration with various University bodies such as the Academic Affairs Committee of the School of Medicine and the Student Committee.
+As of April 2025, 3 dedicated faculty members, 5 faculty members in concurrent posts (including those in charge of IR), and 6 administrative staff members (including those with other responsibilities) are responsible for the Center’s operations.
+The Center consists of (1) The Development and Research Department (curriculum development/evaluation, certification support by field, and research in medical education), (2) The Study Support Department (study support, CBT support, OSCE support and administration, SP development/medical interview support, ICT educational support, Clinical Clerkship support, support for education after graduation, and lectures), (3) The Faculty Support Department (FD support), (4) The IR Department (educational IR operations), and (5) The Regional Medical Care Education Department (support for specially admitted/regionally admitted students, lectures), providing an integrated educational support system from admission to after graduation in collaboration with various University bodies such as the Academic Affairs Committee of the School of Medicine and the Student Committee.

 University Library